Journal of the National Council of Less Commonly Taught Languages

 - A maximum of 20 pages (excluding references, charts, notes, etc.) and submitted electronically as a Word-document via the submission form(see link below).

 - Follow the formatting guidelines here

 - Double-line spaced throughout, including notes, references, and tables, using 12-point Garamond font with a 1 inch margin.
 (Please ensure that this specified formatting is followed).

 - Accompanied by a 150 word (or less) abstract and a coversheet containing the manuscript title, name, address, telephone number, email address, and full names and institutions of each author.
 (Because the manuscript will be blind reviewed, identifying information should be on the cover sheet only, and not appear in the manuscript).

-Deadline: While submissions are welcome at any point, only manuscripts received by July 1, 2021 will be considered for the Fall 2021 issue of the journal.
+Deadline: While submissions are welcome at any point, only manuscripts received by November 1, 2021 will be considered for the Spring 2022 issue of the journal.